lewisisgood/logs-analysis/README.md

-# Log Analysis Project
+# Log Analysis Tool
-Source code for a Movie Trailer website.
+Source code for a log analysis reporting tool.

-This project is used to create a website that list my favorite movies along with their posters.
-When a user clicks on one of the posters, a trailer of the movie from Youtube plays in the same window.

-This project is forked from Udacity's ud036_StarterCode.
-I implemented functionality in Python that generates a series of "Movie" classes, which are then used in launching a browser window with the newly created HTML website.
+This reporting tool is a Python program using the psycopg2 module to connect to the database.
+Running this code prints out reports (in plain text) based on the data in a database called "news", and presumes the user has the "news" database on their machine.

+The reports answered in the following questions:
+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ### Prerequesites